-The investigation of dynamical symplectic maps allows to understand the fundamental deep properties of Hamiltonian dynamics.
+The investigation of dynamical symplectic maps allows for understanding the fundamental deep properties of Hamiltonian dynamics.
 The map description originates from the construction of Poincaré sections of continuous dynamics invented by Poincaré [1].
-The mathematical foundations for symplectic maps are described in [2, 3].
-Their physical properties and applications including numerical studies are given in [4, 5].
-The renormalization features of critical Kolmogorov-Arnold-Moser (KAM) invariant curves are analyzed in [6] with the transport properties through destroyed KAM curves investigated in [4, 7].
+The mathematical foundations for symplectic maps are described in Refs.
+[2,3].
+Their physical properties and applications including numerical studies are given in Refs.
+[4,5].
+The renormalization features of critical Kolmogorov-Arnold-Moser (KAM) invariant curves are analyzed in Ref.
+[6] with the transport properties through destroyed KAM curves investigated in Refs.
+[4,7].

-The seminal example of a symplectic map is the Chirikov standard map [4]

-$$\bar{p} = p + K \sin x , \quad \bar{x} = x + \bar{p} , \qquad (1)$$ where p and x are canonically conjugated variables of momentum p and coordinate x and bars mark the values of variables after a map iteration.
-For $K > K_c = 0.9716...$ the last KAM curve is destroyed and the dynamics is characterized by a global chaos and diffusion in momentum $\langle p^2 \rangle = Dt p$ with a diffusion rate D, where the time t is measured in number of map iterations and the diffusion coefficient is $D \approx K^2/2$ at large K values [4, 6, 7].
+The seminal example of a symplectic map is the Chirikov standard map [4], where p and x are canonically conjugated variables of momentum p and coordinate x and bars mark the values of variables after a map iteration.
+It is argued that, for $K > K_c = 0.9716\cdots$, the last KAM curve is destroyed and the dynamics is characterized by a global chaos and diffusion in momentum $\langle p^2 \rangle = Dt p$ with a diffusion rate D where the time t is measured in the number of map iterations and the diffusion coefficient is $D \approx K^2/2$ at large K values [4,6,7].